joaopfonseca/ml-research/README.md

 Research
 ==============================

 This repository contains the code developed for all the publications I was involved in.
-The python code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the paper's directory.
+The LaTeX and Python code for generating the paper, experiments' results and visualizations reported in each paper is available (whenever possible) in the paper's directory.

 Additionally, contributions at the algorithm level are available in the package `research`.